1nv1n/1nv1n.github.io/_posts/2015-2-28-Find-Similar-Movies.md

 This project started off as a way to establish a simple way to look for similar movies.

 RottenTomatoes™, a widely known film review aggregator, has a public API.
-This API is utilized in this Android App.
 No movie-matching calculation is done in the App itself, the RottenTomatoes™ API is used to fetch all data.
 An API call is made to RottenTomatoes™ with the entered movie & a list of movies similar to this selection is displayed as a list on screen.

 Known Limitations:

 - As this is a public API, there are rate limits.
 Rates at the time of publishing are limited to 5 API calls per second and 10,000 calls per day.

 - Newer movies may not yield any results, this is dependent on RottenTomatoes™ updating their databases.